What do we mean by employee recognition, and why does it matter?

-Once you’ve drafted ideas for potential rewards, it’s easy to get employee preferences by sending a survey and asking everyone to rank the options.
+Once you’ve drafted ideas for potential rewards, it’s easy to get employee preferences by sending out some survey questions and asking for feedback.
 Giving employees a say in rewards redemption can increase their personal investment in the program and make recognition even more enjoyable.

 When introducing a new system or approach, it’s important that communication around the roll-out is clear and the implementation is as painless as possible.
-Any team participating a new program should be clued in on that program’s purpose, how to use it, and when it will take effect.
-Here are three factors that should be considered when as you’re thinking about implementing or updating a recognition program:
+Any team participating in a new program should be clued in on that program’s purpose, how to use it, and when it will take effect.
+Here are three factors to consider as you’re thinking about implementing or updating a recognition program:

 Recognition should also be aligned with organizational objectives and goals; creating recognition programs around behaviors that the business doesn’t value leads to confusion and may have the negative impact of directing energy away from company goals.
 Consider it a reinforcement of existing priorities.

 Managers should strive for publicly-visible recognition, especially at the start of any recognition program.
 Employees should be able to see when their peers are recognized, fostering a culture of recognition.
 Data from that recognition should be visible for teams to help improve communication.